 Social Prescribing Link Worker will be integrated into the wider multi-disciplinary team of a PCN.
 This is part of NHS England’s Long Term Plan, which commits to building the infrastructure for Social Prescribing in primary care.

 The Senior Link Worker will have a dual role, taking responsibility for the line Management of Link Workers and any volunteers linked to the service, providing them with suitable support and supervision and at the same time continuing to provide personalised support to patients through the provision of cover for Link Workers during absences and supporting with more complex patients.

 Link Workers provide one-to-one support to people who are referred to them by GPs and the wider PCN team, helping them to increase their active involvement with their local communities.
 They may have issues such as debt, poor housing and physical inactivity, as well as loneliness, isolation and low level mental health concerns which affect their health and wellbeing.

 You will need to be able to communicate well, building strong relationships with your team, GP Practice staff and the wider health and social care sector as well as community groups and VCSE organisations.
 You should have experience of leading a team of staff, providing timely and appropriate support and development and dealing with conduct and performance issues in a consistent and fair manner.
 Link Workers are based within GP practices so experience of managing Outreach staff or remote workers would be advantageous.

 - Experience of staff supervision, ideally in a health and social care setting or similar

 - Experience of direct delivery of support to individuals with social needs

-- Knowledge of the Birmingham and North Solihull areas
+- Knowledge of Birmingham and localities therein

 - Experience of partnership working across a range of organisations